Shopify/record_store/README.md

-record-store secrets                   # Decrypts DynECT credentials record-store sort -n, --name=NAME      # Sorts the zonefile alphabetically e.g. record-store sort --name=shopify.io record-store thaw                      # Thaws all zones under management to allow manual edits record-store validate_all_present      # Validates that all the zones that are expected are defined record-store validate_change_size      # Validates no more then particular limit of DNS records are removed per zone at a time record-store validate_initial_state    # Validates state hasn't diverged since the last deploy record-store validate_records          # Validates that all DNS records have valid definitions
+record-store secrets                   # Decrypts DynECT credentials record-store sort -n, --name=NAME      # Sorts the zonefile alphabetically e.g. record-store sort --name=shopify.io record-store thaw                      # Thaws all zones under management to allow manual edits record-store validate_change_size      # Validates no more then particular limit of DNS records are removed per zone at a time record-store validate_initial_state    # Validates state hasn't diverged since the last deploy record-store validate_records          # Validates that all DNS records have valid definitions